 01 of 04

-Stockholm is a very safe, friendly city for visitors and there are no "bad" neighborhoods other than the recommendation to keep away from Stockholm Central station at night.
-If you get lost, you'll quickly find out that most Swedes speak English and are happy to help you on your way.
+If you get lost in the city, you'll quickly find out that most Swedes speak English and are happy to help you on your way.
 As a tourist, just stick to basic safety tips, and if you do fear for your safety in Stockholm, you can reach Stockholm Police by calling 08 401 01 00 (dial 112 in emergencies only).

 02 of 04